sergiorico/backend/docs/dev-docs/getting-started.md

  - update password in `application.properties` in repo.
  - start with `mvn exec:java -Dpippo.mode=dev`

-### Setting up the backend

-#### java 8
+### install java 8
 Java 8 (SDK & JRE) is required.
 Almost all os have a standard way of installing and upgrading java.
-These guides may work for you, but ideally you should look it up.
+These guides may work for you, but ideally you should look it up yourself.

 Test if you already have java 8 by running (any os):
  - JRE: `java -version`